Anna Dolidze: Career

 Dolidze was chosen as one of the 12 Women on the Barricades by the Norwegian Helsinki Committee on Human Rights.

 Dolidze is the only author of the official public petition to receive 10 thousand signatures.
 The most serious demand of the petition, to regulate gambling advertising, was implemented by the government.
 Her petition to restrict the sale of property to the Russian nationals also received 10,000 signatures.
-Dolidze’s party presented a draft law to the Parliament based on the petition, however the Parliament did not hear the draft.
+Dolidze's party presented a draft law to the Parliament based on the petition, however the Parliament did not hear the draft.

 In 2018 Dolidze initiated a campaign for Safe Swimming together with other civil society activists, with the objective to reduce deaths related to swimming and water.
-As a result of the campaign, Tbilisi Municipality was pressured to establish a security fence at the Tbilisi Sea area, dubbed “the death zone.”
+As a result of the campaign, Tbilisi Municipality was pressured to establish a security fence at the Tbilisi Sea area, dubbed "the death zone."

-Dolidze is an active speaker on women’s rights.

-Dolidze is an active speaker on women’s rights.
+Dolidze is an active speaker on women's rights.
 She founded Women Empowerment Network to mentor and empower young women leaders.

 She served on boards of a number of important organizations in Georgia, such as the Georgia Media Council, the Stakeholders Committee of the Millennium Challenge Corporation in Georgia, the Human Rights Monitoring Council of the Penitentiary and Detention Places, and the National Commission against Trafficking in Persons.

 In 2012 Dolidze testified before the US Congress.
 In 2013 Dolidze received a JSD (doctorate in law) from Cornell Law School and was appointed assistant professor of law at the University of Western Ontario.
 Dolidze was appointed as a Deputy Minister of Defense on 15 May 2015.
 In February 2016, she was nominated to a vacant seat on the Supreme Court of Georgia, replacing Levan Murusidze.

 On 21 May 2021, Dolidze founded her own political party, For the People.